Dr. Dolittle 2: Plot

 Three years after the events of the first film, veterinarian Dr. John Dolittle's ability to talk to animals has made him famous, and he travels the world performing his skills.
-Returning home from France, he gives his daughter Maya a chameleon named Pepito, and punishes his other daughter Charisse for doing poorly in school, confiscating her phone for a week.
-Charisse's boyfriend Eric joins the family for Charisse's 16th birthday party, where an opossum and a raccoon named Joey tell John that their boss, the Godbeaver (Godfather of the rodent mafia), wants to see him.
-John meets the Godbeaver and agrees to save the forest from being cut down by mating an endangered female Pacific western bear with a male.
+Returning home from France, he gives his younger daughter Maya a chameleon named Pepito, and grounds his eldest daughter Charisse for doing poorly in school, confiscating her phone for a week.
+Charisse's boyfriend Eric joins the family for the former's 16th birthday party, where an opossum and a raccoon named Joey tell John that their boss, the Godbeaver (Godfather of the rodent mafia), wants to see him.
+John meets the Godbeaver and agrees to save a forest from being cut down by mating an endangered female Pacific western bear with a male.

 At a circus, John persuades Archie, the sole surviving Pacific western male, to accompany him to the forest and become a real bear.
 John takes his family on a month-long vacation to the forest, where he makes a deal with the sole surviving Pacific western female bear named Ava, who is involved with a male Kodiak bear named Sonny.
 She agrees not to make any decisions for a month after John promises to turn Archie into a bear she will love.

 Struggling to train Archie, who is used to the pampered lifestyle, John hires the local forest creatures to chaperone Charisse and Eric, and neglects his wife Lisa.
 After assuring Archie that he will find a way to win Ava's heart, John attempts to win Lisa back by dancing in their cabin, with every animal in the forest watching, but Lucky the dog accidentally ruins it.

 Archie attempts to get Ava's attention by imitating John singing, but falls from a tree branch.
 Humiliated, he refuses to leave his new-found cave, but becomes frustrated with John's insults and knocks him into a muddy hole, finally listening to his "inner bear".
 Later, Archie spends the day with Ava, whose relationship with Sonny is declining.
 Lucky tries to woo a female wolf, successfully urinating around her territory, but is interrupted by one of her packmates before she agrees to go out with him.
 Meanwhile, Sonny forces Ava to leave Archie.